robotframework/robotframework-RFCP-syllabus/Chapter_2_Getting_Started.md

 ### Suite Files

 > [!IMPORTANT]
-> LXX Recall when a file is considered a suite file.
-(K2)
+> LXX Recall the conditions and requirements for a file to be considered a Suite file (K1)

-By default, Robot Framework parses files with the extension `.robot` and searches for test cases or tasks within these files.
+Robot Framework parses files with the extension `.robot` and searches for test cases or tasks within these files.

 A parsed file that contains at least one test case or task is called a **Suite File**.